-EPA Game Day Challenge
+Game Day Challenge

 Although we love cheering on the Wildcats at home football games, we also know it produces a lot of waste.
-Since 2010, we’ve competed in the EPA Game Day Challenge – a national competition among colleges and universities to promote waste reduction at football games.
+Since 2010, we’ve competed in the Recyclemania Game Day Challenge – a national competition among colleges and universities to promote waste reduction at football games.

 Earth Hour is an annual global initiative to raise awareness about climate change and to demonstrate that in working together, we can make a difference.
 For one Saturday in March (usually over spring break), individuals, businesses, landmarks, and organizations are asked to voluntarily turn off their lights and other unneeded electronic items to reduce energy consumption.
-NU asks staff and faculty members to be extra diligent before leaving work for that weekend and shut down lights, computers, printers, copiers, and unplug unneeded electrical items (chargers, lamps, coffee machines, microwaves, power strips, etc.).
+Northwestern asks staff and faculty members to be extra diligent before leaving work for that weekend and shut down lights, computers, printers, copiers, and unplug unneeded electrical items (chargers, lamps, coffee machines, microwaves, power strips, etc.).

-Bike2Campus and Bike to Work Week
+Bike2Campus and Bike to Work Weeks

 The annual “Take it or Leave it” Program, offered during move-out each year, is an on-campus opportunity to donate unwanted items to charity.
-During move-out a lot of additional trash is generated, in fact every year, "Take it or Leave it" donates 10,000 lbs of reusables.
-NU Recycling conducts the annual clothing and food drive in all residence halls with an additional collection location at SPAC.
+During move-out a lot of additional trash is generated; in fact every year, "Take it or Leave it" donates nearly 10,000 lbs of reusables. sustainNU conducts the annual clothing and food drive in all residence halls with an additional collection location at Henry Crown Sports Pavilion (SPAC).